 Armored Infantry Vehicle.
 AIV is an obsolete US term for APC.

-Atelier de Construction d'Issy-les-Moulineaux. ("Construction Workshop of Issy-les-Moulineaux."
+Ateliers de Construction d'Issy-les-Moulineaux. ("Construction Workshops of Issy-les-Moulineaux."
 French.)

 Army Of Excellence.
 1980s program to restructure US Army units.